NetBeans-Projects/Web-II-Hibernate/README.md

 # Web-II-Hibernate

-Web II Hibernate - Web Programming II - Day 42
+Web Programming II - Day 42

 - 📌 ***This project is maintained in the [`backend`](https://github.com/NetBeans-Projects/Web-II-Hibernate/tree/backend) branch.
 Please switch to that branch to view the code.***